 So I walk into the seemingly-cool pub.
 The exterior made this venue seem more promising than it did when I mistakenly pulled into the Publix supermarket center’s parking lot when I misread the map.
 This place was much more fancy, it was in a different strip mall that had a bank and dry cleaners in it.
 I spotted a breathalyzer machine at the entry/exit.
 I was equally impressed (the breathalyzer thing was cool!) and now in an even worse mindset than when I thought we were going for drinks on aisle 7 of the market (Who takes someone on a first date where there is a breathalyzer machine is installed?).

-I walked in and saw him sitting at the bar, where he texted me 15 minutes ahead of our agreed-upon time and said he would be.
+I walked in and saw him sitting at the bar, where he texted me 30 minutes ahead of our agreed-upon time and said he would be.
 Tall, reddish-brown hair, well-tailored.
 Thank God I didn’t misread another well-angled selfie.
 And then, he stood up and approached me.
 He, by the way, was not the guy I had just sized up to be worthy of my company.
-No, the actual guy was the scraggly mess-of-a-man, who was half a beer in, from across the way.
+No, the actual guy was the scraggly mess-of-a-man, who was a beer and a half in, from across the way.